**Alt Text:** Three men sit around a table having a discussion in an open office space with desks, computers, and a laptop displaying code.

 Peace Of Mind

-Types Of Business Insurance To Consider
+Types Of Business Insurance To Think about

 1. General Liability Insurance

 This type of insurance provides coverage for your business if you are sued or held legally responsible for bodily injury, property damage, personal injury, and other losses caused by your products or services.
-While it won't cover you for intentional acts or negligence, general liability insurance gives your business some protection against lawsuits.
+Although it won’t cover you for intentional acts or negligence, general liability insurance gives your business some protection against lawsuits.

 2. Professional Liability Insurance (Errors & Omissions)